arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ## models/

-The models directory is for saving any type of machine learning models, model predictions, model summaries, datasheets for model training data.
+The models directory is for saving any type of machine learning models, model predictions, model summaries, data sheets for model training data.
 Please consult with the Library Science team on your specific model type for more information about formats and directory structure for archiving.

 ## references/